Places of Worship

 We meet in the Emmanuel Church building in Weston Favell Shopping Centre.
 We do our very best to make everyone welcome.
 Whatever amount of faith you have, we’re excited to meet you and see you accept God’s offer to be part of His family.
 We love meeting people with lots of faith and, equally, love meeting people who don’t have much, yet.
 We hope we’re a family where you can enjoy exploring what faith means.

 When you join us for worship on Sunday you’ll find that most of the words for the service will be on a screen, so you won’t have lots of bits of paper and books to fumble with.

-We aim to be relaxed, so if you happen to be late, or need to pop to the toilet part way through a service, that’s totally ok.
+Services start at 10.30 and our aim is to be relaxed.
+So if you happen to be late, or need to pop to the toilet part way through a service, that’s totally ok.

-It’s totally ok to join us and not quite know what’s going on.
+It’s also not a problem to join us and not quite know what’s going on.
 We’re all learning together.
-The people leading the service should normally explain where we are and what’s happening, so don’t worry.
+The people leading the service will normally explain where we are and what’s happening, so don’t worry!
 There are no hard and fast rules about when to stand up and sit down.
-A lot of us (including the Team Rector) can’t stand up, so we don’t.
-We are aiming to create a space where you can meet with God in a way that works for you and as part of our family gathering.
+A lot of us can’t stand up, so we don’t.
+We are aiming to create a space where you can be yourself and meet with God in a way that works for you and as part of our family gathering.

 We hope you’ll enjoy being with us!

 You can enter the church from the bus bay on Billing Brook Road or from the Weston Favell Shopping centre through the coffee shop.
 Parking is available at the Weston Favell Shopping Centre